My mind was blown the first time I encountered roots in a plumbing system. I vividly remember it because of how shocking it was to me.

 Your home’s sewer main carries hundreds of gallons of extremely nutrient-dense water (aka sewage) so if any crack or anything is letting out water, the roots will find their way into the pipe.

-A root issue can be extremely inconvenient and homeowners typically want to get this taken care of as soon as possible.
-Because of this, many homeowners do not do their research.
-They simply want their problems fixed as soon as possible.
-I’ve heard horror stories of companies using predatory sales practices and convincing home owners that their only option was a costly pipe lining.
+Because root issues are inconvenient, many homeowners don’t do enough research.
+They simply want the problem fixed as soon as possible.
+We’ve heard horror stories of companies using predatory sales practices, trying to convince homeowners that their only option was a costly pipelining.